synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/01-plain-http/README.md

 # 01-plain-http

-This example demostrates how to benchmark a simple http server
+This example demonstrates how to benchmark a simple http server

 ## Dependencies